FUAZA/ECE-9069-Presentation1/README.md

 OSSEC offers four main features
 - Log analysis
-  - The method used to detect attacks on a network, system, or application utilising logs as the primary source of information.
+  - The method is used to detect attacks on a network, system, or application utilising logs as the primary source of information.
 It can also be used to detect software misuse, policy violations, and other types of illegal behaviour
 - Integrity checking
   - looking for changes in the checksums of the key files in the system and on the Windows registry
 - Rootkit detection